 DEWALT 12V XR vs 18V XR vs 54V Flexvolt Explained

 Choosing the right DEWALT platform depends on your trade.
-In Europe, systems are labeled 10.8V/12V, 18V, and 54V based on nominal voltage.
+In Europe, systems are labelled 10.8V/12V, 18V, and 54V based on nominal voltage.
 In the US, the same systems are marketed as 12V MAX, 20V MAX, and 60V MAX based on peak voltage.
 Explore the full DEWALT tool range at Toolden.

 | Feature | 12V XR (Sub-Compact) | 18V XR (The Standard) | 54V XR FLEXVOLT (Heavy Duty) |